 Our header images

 We have been asked about the images which appear as headers for our blog.
 They all come from our collections but have been cropped to fit the site template.
-Here they are in their entirety; click for captions, and if you would like to see the originals, please visit us!
+Here they are in their entirety; click to enlarge, and if you would like to see the originals, please visit us!